Roksana Bahramitash: Early life and education

-She was placed second in nationwide Iranian university entrance exams, and attended universities in Iran, where she earned both her Bachelor's and master's degrees in sociology.
+She placed second in nationwide Iranian university entrance exams, and attended universities in Iran, where she earned both her bachelor's and master's degrees in sociology.
 Bahramitash came to Canada in 1991 to complete her PhD in sociology from McGill University in Montreal, Quebec.

 Bahramitash eventually settled in Montreal, Canada as a citizen, where she has done post-doctoral work at the Simone de Beauvoir Institute, Concordia University in Montreal and Simon Fraser University.

 Career

 Bahramitash has held lecturing and research positions at McGill and Concordia Universities, and the University of Montreal.
 She is the producer of a documentary film entitled Beyond the Bourqa, a documentary film made about women's changing lives during the War in Afghanistan.
 A follow up film to Beyond the Bourqa was intended, however filming came to an abrupt end when a suicide bomb was detonated at a U.N. compound very near to where Bahramitash was staying and herself and her crew were forced to leave Afghanistan because of the heightened level of danger.